Burundi

-Burundi, officially the Republic of Burundi, (Note: Repuburika y’Uburundi /rn/; Jamuhuri ya Burundi /sw/; République du Burundi /fr/) is a landlocked country in East Africa.
-It is located in the Great Rift Valley at the junction between the African Great Lakes region and Southeast Africa, with a population of over 14 million people.
+Burundi, officially the Republic of Burundi, (Note: Repuburika y'Uburundi /rn/; Jamuhuri ya Burundi /sw/; République du Burundi /fr/) is a landlocked country in East Africa.
+It is located in the Great Rift Valley at the junction between the African Great Lakes region and southeastern Africa, with a population of over 14 million people.
 It is bordered by Rwanda to the north, Tanzania to the east and southeast, and the Democratic Republic of the Congo to the west; Lake Tanganyika lies along its southwestern border.
 The political capital city is Gitega and the economic capital and largest city is Bujumbura.

-The Twa, Hutu and Tutsi peoples have lived in Burundi for at least 500 years.
+The Twa, Hutu, and Tutsi peoples have lived in Burundi for at least 500 years.
 For more than 200 of those years, Burundi was an independent kingdom.
-In 1885, it became part of the German colony of German East Africa.
-After the First World War and Germany's defeat, the League of Nations mandated the territories of Burundi and neighboring Rwanda to Belgium in a combined territory called Rwanda-Urundi.
-After the Second World War, this transformed into a United Nations Trust Territory.
+In 1885, it became part of German East Africa.
+After the First World War and Germany's defeat, the League of Nations mandated the territories of Burundi and Rwanda to Belgium in a combined territory called Ruanda-Urundi.
+After the Second World War, this transformed into a United Nations trust territory.

 Burundi gained independence in 1962 and initially retained the monarchy.
 However, a coup d'état in 1966 replaced the monarchy with a one-party republic, and for the next 27 years, Burundi was ruled by a series of ethnic Tutsi dictators and notably experienced a genocide of its Hutu population in 1972.
-In July 1993, Melchior Ndadaye became Burundi's first Hutu president following the country's first multi-party presidential election.
+In 1993, Melchior Ndadaye became Burundi's first Hutu president following the country's first multi-party presidential election.
 His assassination three months later during a coup attempt provoked the 12-year Burundian Civil War.
 In 2000, the Arusha Agreement was adopted, which was largely integrated in a new constitution in 2005.
-Since the 2005 post-war elections, the country's dominant party has been the Hutu-led National Council for the Defense of Democracy – Forces for the Defense of Democracy (CNDD–FDD), widely accused of authoritarian governance and perpetuating the country's poor human rights record.
+Since the 2005 post-war elections, the dominant party has been the Hutu-led National Council for the Defense of Democracy – Forces for the Defense of Democracy (CNDD–FDD), widely accused of authoritarian governance and perpetuating the country's poor human rights record.